Read in 4 minutes

 For an extra layer of security we’ll password protect the phpMyAdmin directory by setting up a basic authentication.

-Start by creating a new authentication file with using the
+Start by creating a new authentication file using the

 .htpasswd file in